johannschill/quickpie/README.md

 # Quick Pie Blender Addon
+Version 0.1.1 compatible with Blender 2.72+

 This addon provides shortcuts to the most common and important actions in blender.
 The hotkeys are optimized for easy reach and convince.

-SPACEBAR - the most important tasks
+- SPACEBAR - the most important tasks
-Q - Secondary tasks
+- Q - Secondary tasks
-X - Delete options
+- X - Delete options

 ## Installation